Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 On social networks, in many but you have suggested to open a dispute to the seller.
 Some argued that the fault was not with the seller, but more with the transport.

-Others lashed out at the seller, claiming that the computer was already defective when he shipped it.
-I have the doubt, sincerely, also because the seller has never been able to send photos with the computer on.
+Others lashed out against the seller, claiming that the computer was already defective when he sent it.
+I have a doubt, sincerely, also because the seller has never been able to send photos with the computer on.

 I decided to open the dispute on eBay, in a rather kind and delicate way, not accusing anyone.
-Now I show you the whole list of messages, so you can check for yourself that I have not insulted anyone at all!
+Now I show you all the list of messages, so you can check yourself that I have not insulted absolutely anyone!

 Being the English seller, I wrote him a very quiet first message, right in his language, with my super English, that not even Shakespeare could have written such a thing!